mikittt/easy-to-understand-REG/pyutils/refer2/README.md

 ## Note

 This API is able to load all 4 referring expression datasets, i.e., RefCOCO, RefCOCO+, RefCOCOg and RefGTA.
-This repositry is from [here](https://github.com/lichengunc/refer2).
+This repository is made by modifying [this one](https://github.com/lichengunc/refer2).

 ## Setup
 Run "make" before using the code.